Skip to main content

 The Edwardian Manchester

-Dating from 1853, Free Trade Hall is a grand colonnaded building revamped as a Radisson Hotel.
+Dating from 1853, Free Trade Hall is a grand colonnaded building revamped as The Edwardian Manchester, A Radisson Collection Hotel.
 There are 258 rooms and suites, two restaurants – one of which is found in the relaxing bar, destination spa and oodles of contemporary glamour.

 ABode